hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/advertisement/facebook/README.md

    - Invalid input type
    - Edge cases (maximum limit)
    - Empty String input
-   - Function 2 (added a test for function 2 to illustrate)
+   - Function 2 (added a test for function 2 to illuStarte)

 4. **Fixture (Example):** A `facebook_data` fixture is included as an example.
 You should add a fixture if your functions require setup data.